-These subgroups are based on how the customers live and what they like.
+Subgroups are based on how customers live and what they like.
 They stem from the sum of all customers who are important to your brand or organization.
-They must be identified so that you can learn what these people need, what they want, and what they hope to get from you or your company—all information that's integral to your success.
+They must be identified so that you can learn what they need, what they want, and what they hope to get from you or your company—all information that's integral to your success.

-Using all sales information based on past campaigns, data can be analyzed to show the bestselling years, the highest selling units, the most sought after services, and how other goods that are offered do under the scope of sales.
+Using all sales information based on past campaigns, data can be analyzed to show the bestselling years, the highest selling units, and the most sought-after services.

-Options for products and services can be obtained as your lifestyle subgroups are identified and labeled according to their choices.
+Products and services can be improved to better meet the needs of the subgroup that uses it, and marketing tactics can be directed at that audience.
 In turn, these subgroups will become more loyal to the brand as the brand continues to meet their needs.
 It's a symbiotic relationship that greatly benefits both partners.

-Because your customers live in the suburbs and they're more likely to get their exercise practicing with their kids for a cheerleader competition than they are to drive 10 miles to a gym.
+Because your customers live in the suburbs and they're more likely to get their exercise practicing with their kids for a competition than they are to drive to a gym.
 They have families to care for.
 They work.
-Who has time for a gym?
+They're constantly on the go.

-But none of this means they don't want to look good.
-In fact, they very much want to look good.
-They just also want to feel comfortable.
+None of this means they don't want to look good, but they also just want to feel comfortable.

 The Customer Loyalty Factor

 The loyalty factor, also known as the "retention rate," is applied in nearly every field that's aimed at predicting how likely current customers are to remain true to a brand.
 This involves analyzing the consumption of goods and services that are offered.

 Ask what segment of your consumers contribute the highest percentage of your sales.
 What particular demographic segment contributed to what specific revenues?
 According to data, which segments keep coming back?
 Which segments respond the most to new sales ads and campaigns?